meteor-useraccounts/meteor/packages/identity/API.md

-that `Identity.fireAttemptCompletion` is called, all calls to server-side login methods on the default connection that would normally cause the creation of an account (i.e. cause the `Accounts.validateNewUser` callbacks to run) or a login attempt (i.e. `Accounts.validateLoginAttempt` callbacks to run), will not create an account or log the user in and will instead establish an identity.
+that `Identity.fireAttemptCompletion` is called, all calls to server-side login methods on the default connection that would normally cause the creation of an account (i.e. cause the `Accounts.validateNewUser` callbacks to run) or a login attempt (i.e. `Accounts.validateLoginAttempt` callbacks to run), will neither log the user in nor create an account that can be logged into, and will instead establish an identity.

 ### `Identity.fireAttemptCompletion(err, result)`

 Pass the outcome of an identity creation or authentication attempt to the `Identity.onAttemptCompletion` callbacks.
 If `result` is not `undefined`, it must contain at least an `identity` property whose value is the identity that was created or authenticated.
-If it does not contain, `clientState`, `serviceName`, and/or `methodName` properties, those  will be constructed using the values passed to the most recent call to `Identity.authenticate` or `Identity.create`.
+If it does not contain `clientState`, `identity.serviceName`, and/or `methodName` properties, those  will be constructed using the values passed to the most recent call to `Identity.authenticate` or `Identity.create`.

 ## Server-side API for identity service developers